In today’s tutorial, I am going to teach from start to finish how to make beautiful and stunning hair bows with your Cricut machine.

 You can use the Reindeer one for Christmas.

-Note: Princess and winter bow have a square that’s meant to represent a very thin fabric like tulle.
+Important: Princess and winter bow have a square meant to represent a very thin fabric like tulle.

-If you have a Maker, you can use the rotary blade, and if you have the Explore, you will need to use a heat-and-bond sheet and pink blade (or fine point blade that’s dedicated to fabrics only).
+If you have a Maker machine, you can use the rotary blade, and if you have the Explore, you will need to use a heat-and-bond sheet and pink blade (or fine point blade dedicated to fabrics only).

 Here’s a little graphic with the order of each bow in case you have any doubts about how to assemble them.